Google Analytics sample dataset for BigQuery

 SELECT SUM(totals.pageviews) as TotalPageviews

 All users have viewer access to the dataset.
 This means that you can query the dataset and generate reports but you cannot complete administrative tasks.
-Data for some adWordsClickInfo and geoNetwork fields have been removed.
-“Not available in demo dataset” will be the returned for STRING values and “null” will be returned for INTEGER values, when querying these fields.
+Data for some fields have been obfuscated such as fullVisitorId, or removed such as clientId, adWordsClickInfo and geoNetwork.
+“Not available in demo dataset” will be the returned for STRING values and “null” will be returned for INTEGER values, when querying the fields that contain no data.